 I’m pleased to share an interview I did with Bo Lu, the CEO of FutureAdvisor.
 FutureAdvisor is an algorithmic money manager with sophisticated tools to help clients manage their money.
-Over 200,000 households use FutureAdvisor’s advice to help grow $30 billion.
+Over 300,000 households use FutureAdvisor to help manage their finances for a better retirement.

 I invited Bo over to play tennis at my club and chat about business in between games.
 I’m fascinated by the entrepreneur’s story and I hope you’ll find this interview insightful.
 Bo shares his thoughts about the future of the online wealth management business, immigrating to America, why he decided to leave his job at Microsoft, the Y Combinator experience, and more.